Kirsten Gillibrand: Personal life

 Gillibrand met Jonathan Gillibrand, a British venture capitalist who later became a senior adviser for oceans and international environmental and scientific affairs at the U.S. State Department, on a blind date; he was planning to be in the U.S. for only a year while studying for his MBA at Columbia University, but stayed because of their developing relationship.
 They married in a Catholic church in Manhattan in 2001, and have two sons.

 Gillibrand continued working until the day of her first son's birth and received a standing ovation from her House colleagues for doing so.
-Due to her job requirements, she and her family live primarily in Washington, D.C.
-In 2011, to be closer to her family in Albany, New York, they sold their house in Hudson and purchased one in Brunswick.
-Gillibrand currently lives in Albany.
+In 2011, to be closer to her family in Albany, New York, she sold her house in Hudson and purchased one in Brunswick.
+In 2020, the Albany Times Union reported that Gillibrand and her family primarily lived in Washington, D.C.
+As of 2025, Gillibrand's U.S. Senate website says she resides in Albany.

+In 2026, Gillibrand's son Theodore Gillibrand created a derivatives exchange after raising $30 million from venture capital firm Lux Capital.

 Gillibrand was inducted into Omicron Delta Kappa, a national leadership honor society, as an honoris causa initiate at SUNY Plattsburgh in 2012.

 Published works

 In 2014, Gillibrand published her first book, Off the Sidelines: Raise Your Voice, Change the World.
-The candid memoir was notable in the media upon release due to whisperings of a future presidential run as well as Gillibrand's claims of sexism in the Senate, including specific comments made to her by other members of Congress about her weight and appearance.
+The memoir was notable in the media upon release due to whisperings of a future presidential run as well as Gillibrand's claims of sexism in the Senate, including comments made to her by other members of Congress about her weight and appearance.
 Off the Sidelines debuted at number 8 on The New York Times Best Seller list for hardcover nonfiction.